 The AAA Foundation for Traffic Safety has a new website that will help you to get your teen on the road to a safe driving career.
 The new website is called Keys2Drive and it provides parents in Missouri with vital information to help reduce their teen's risk of a car accident in Blue Springs and elsewhere throughout Missouri.

-Our Blue Springs, MO car accident attorneys understand that car accidents continue to be the number one killer for teens in the country.
+Our car accident attorneys understand that auto accidents continue to be the number one killer for teens in the country.
 Every single day, more teens are killed in car accidents than from suicide, homicide and cancer combined.
 A significant number of these teen deaths result from being the passenger of another teen driver.
 Even the smartest and brightest teens are at a significantly higher risk for a car accident when driving with other teen passengers.